baolinyang1/QuasipolynomialNet/README.md

 This part adapts the quasipolynomial network concept to a ResNet architecture.
 It includes:
 Modifying the ResNet layers to incorporate quasipolynomial operations.
 Training and evaluating the adapted ResNet model on standard datasets.
 Comparing the performance with the vanilla ResNet.
+(A vanilla ResNet refers to the original ResNet architecture as proposed in the 2015 paper)